ryanmcafee/flavorize/flavors/azure/readme.md

 ## Setting up tools

-In order to provision a kubernetes cluster using terraform you will need a few things installed notably the following:
+In order to provision a Kubernetes cluster using terraform you will need a few things installed notably the following:

     Terraform (v12), Azure Cli, Bash, Kubectl and Helm